amruthashaji2025-stack/Breast-cancer-prediction/README.md

 - ROC-AUC Score

 ### ✅ Key Outcome:
-- **Logistic Regression achieved the best performance** with high accuracy and balanced precision-recall.
+- **XGBOOST achieved the best performance** with high accuracy and balanced precision-recall.
 - The model effectively distinguishes between benign and malignant tumors.

 ---